Bylaws of Outdoor Education Adventures

 Section 9: Regular Meetings.
 Regular meetings of the Board of Directors shall be held at least quarterly at a date, time and place as shall be determined by the Board of Directors.
 No other notice of the date, time, place, or purpose of these meetings is required.

-ARTICLE V. COMMITTEES
+ARTICLE VI.
+COMMITTEES

-Section 4.
-Quorum and Action.
+Section 3: Quorum and Action.
 A quorum at a meeting of a standing committee shall be a majority of all committee members.
 If a quorum is present, action may be taken by a majority vote of committee members present.

-ARTICLE VI.
+ARTICLE VII.
 OFFICERS

-Section 1: Titles.The officers of the corporation shall be a President, Secretary, and Treasurer; and such other officers may be elected in accordance with the provisions of this article.
+Section 1: Titles.
+The Officers of the corporation shall be a President, Secretary, and Treasurer; and such other officers may be elected in accordance with the provisions of this article.
 The offices of Secretary and Treasurer may be held by the same person.
-All officers of this corporation must be members of the Board of Directors.
+All officers of this corporation must be Board Members.
+In times where the Board of Directors deems necessary, any Officer can simultaneously fulfill two roles.

-Section 4: Vacancy.
+Section 5.
+Vacancy.
 A vacancy in any office shall be filled by the Board of Directors no later than the first regular meeting of the Board of Directors following the meeting at which the vacancy was reported.

 Section 9.
 Secretary.
-The Secretary of the Board of Directors shall have overall responsibility for all record keeping of the Board.
-Under the direction and supervision of the President of the Board of Directors, the Secretary shall perform, or cause to be performed, the following duties: official recording of the minutes of all meetings of the Board of Directors and Committees and actions; retain all records relating to the hiring and performance review and termination of program staff; retain the Board Policy Manual and ensure that it is up to date; and any other duties as may be prescribed by the Board of Directors.
+The Secretary of the Board of Directors shall have overall responsibility for all record keeping of the Board of Directors.
+Under the direction and supervision of the President of the Board of Directors, the Secretary shall perform, or cause to be performed, the following duties: official recording of the minutes of all meetings of the Board of Directors and committees and actions; retain all records relating to the hiring, performance reviews, and termination of program Staff; retain the Staff Handbook and ensure that it is up to date; and any other duties as may be prescribed by the Board of Directors.

 Section 10.
 Treasurer.
 The Treasurer of the Board of Directors shall have overall responsibility for all corporate funds.
 The Treasurer shall perform, or cause to be performed, the following duties: keeping of full and accurate accounts of all the financial records of the corporation; the deposit of all monies and other valuable effects in the name and to the credit of the corporation in such depositories as may be designated by the Board of Directors; the disbursement of all funds when proper to do so; making financial reports as to the financial condition of the corporation to the Board of Directors; and any other duties as may be prescribed by the Board of Directors.

 Section 11.
 Powers and Duties of Other Officers.
-Any other officers shall have such powers and shall perform such duties as may from time to time be specified in resolutions or other directives of the Board of Directors.
-In the absence of such specifications, each officer shall have the powers and authority and shall perform and discharge the duties of officers of the same title serving in nonprofit corporations having the same or similar general purposes and objectives as this corporation.
+Any other Officers shall have such powers and shall perform such duties as may from time to time be specified in resolutions or other directives of the Board of Directors.
+In the absence of such specifications, each Officer shall have the powers and authority and shall perform and discharge the duties of Officers of the same title serving in nonprofit corporations having the same or similar general purposes and objectives as this corporation.

-ARTICLE VII – DIRECTOR AND STAFF
+ARTICLE VIII – DIRECTOR AND STAFF

-ARTICLE VIII.
+ARTICLE IX.
 NON-DISCRIMINATION POLICY

-It shall be the operational policy of this Corporation not to discriminate against any person on the basis of race, color, sex, sexual orientation, gender identity, religion, creed, marital status, parental status, national origin, disability, genetic information, or political belief.
-This policy includes, but is not exclusive of, hiring, firing, layoffs, promotions, wages, training, disciplinary action or any other terms, privileges, conditions, or benefits or employment, as well as non-discrimination in the providing of any services offered by this Corporation.
+It shall be the operational policy of this corporation not to discriminate against any person on the basis of race, color, sex, sexual orientation, gender identity, religion, creed, marital status, parental status, national origin, disability, genetic information, or political belief.
+This policy includes, but is not exclusive of, hiring, firing, layoffs, promotions, wages, training, disciplinary action or any other terms, privileges, conditions, or benefits or employment, as well as non-discrimination in the providing of any services offered by this corporation.

-ARTICLE IX.
-CORPORATE INDEMNITY
+ARTICLE X. CORPORATE INDEMNITY

-ARTICLE X. AMENDMENT OF BYLAWS
+ARTICLE XI.
+AMENDMENT OF BYLAWS

-These bylaws were approved at a meeting of the board of directors by a simple majority vote on: 4/10/2020
+These bylaws were approved at a meeting of the board of directors by a simple majority vote on: 4/12/2022

 Molly Lord-Garrettson,